A glossary of common terminology you may encounter with New Relic Alerts (alerts.newrelic.com).

 An incident is a collection of one or more violations to a condition defined in an alert policy.
 An incident record includes all of the open and close time stamps for each violation, as well as chart snapshots of the data being evaluated around the time of each violation.

 You can view detailed information from the Incidents pages in the New Relic Alerts user interface.
 You can also select your preference for how New Relic Alerts rolls up policy violations into the incident.

 How New Relic Alerts sends a notification when a condition in an alert policy passes the defined Critical (red) threshold.
 Available channels include email, mobile push notifications, webhooks, and more.

 The component of New Relic that connects to your website to verify your website is accessible.
 New Relic has pingers in Europe, Asia, and the United States.
 Each pinger attempts to contact your website at least once every two minutes.
 If enough pingers are unable to reach your website, your application will be considered down.
-If you have enabled availability monitoring with New Relic's legacy alerting system, you will be notified of the downtime.

 For in-depth scriptable testing, including real browser tests and testing of API endpoints, see New Relic Synthetics.
 Synthetics includes free ping monitoring, which allows you to monitor your website from geographical locations around the world.